-The stigma surrounding mental health is still heartbreakingly present in our day-to-day lives — but in 2021 we made more progress than ever before in breaking down that stigma.
+The stigma surrounding mental health is still heartbreakingly present in our day-to-day lives — but over the past year we've made more progress than ever before in breaking down that stigma.

 At the beginning of the year, Meghan Markle bravely shared with Oprah that she'd struggled with suicidal ideation.
 In the summer, Simone Biles pulled out of the Tokyo Olympic games to focus on her mental health.
 Later, Naomi Osaka pulled out of the French Open citing mental health, and bravely sharing her struggle with depression.
 These instances all put the importance of mental health on a global stage — and the world came together to acknowledge the importance of caring for our mental health just like we would physical health.

 And it wasn't just celebrity moments that moved the needle of progress in breaking down mental health stigma — states ad school districts recognized the need among students in lockdown, North Carolina became the latest state to open a respite center as an alternative to hospitalization for people struggling with their mental health.

 We still have a long way to go in reaching a better, more empathetic understanding of mental health — but we made a lot of progress in over the past year: